robmhoward/ExcelJsDocumentation/resources/tablerowcollection.md

 ## Methods

-The tablerow collection resource has the following methods defined:
+The tablerow collection has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|